AndersDeath/diary2/000-current.md

 # 22 April - Montag  - Venice - 578 Tag der Einwanderung - Cold Rainy

 The weather is bad today. it's very rainy and windy I can say.
 It's a little bit unfortunate but it's what it is.
 We were sitting for a half of the day at home because of it and because I had an interview and german lesson.
 I just didn't have time to do everything.
 Also I was reading, coding, learning german for a whole day.
 I wasn't disappointed.
+Tomorrow is my birthday.